 In fact, it’s often useful to evaluate the SINR over a bandwidth that’s much smaller than the range of human hearing.
 That’s because one or more of the SINR variables can have a distinctly non-flat spectrum.
 In fact, this is true of long-range microphones.

-When this is case, evaluating the SINR over the whole audio bandwidth can give an inaccurate picture of the signal quality and, therefore, the pick-up range.
+When this is the case, evaluating the SINR over the whole audio bandwidth can give an inaccurate picture of the signal quality and, therefore, the pick-up range.
 One way to avoid this is to divide the overall bandwidth into smaller slices and evaluate the SINR in each slice.
 I discuss that approach in more detail in the Multiple SINRs section of my part 2 of my post on microphone SNIR.

 Some typical values of the SINR variables